marrts/scan_n_plan_workshop/snp_ur3/HowToRun.md

   - Set the expected incoming (I don't remember the exact name) IP address to `192.168.1.17`

 ### The robot isn't moving at all
-Ensure the robot is in the right spot, if not then go to **I turned everything on but the robot I see in RVIZ doesn't match real life**
+Ensure the virtual robot matches the physical robot, if not then go to **I turned everything on but the robot I see in RVIZ doesn't match real life**
 If the robot is in the right spot, but it still isn't moving when it should try the following
 - Ensure the program on the teach pendant is running
   - If it is not press play and then try again